unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 <p>
 Firstly, we need to a have a dataset on which we can train our neural network.So, the first step was to convert music files(which are usually in mp3 format) into a format which the neural network can understand.The input to neural networks are tensors which are just multi dimensional arrays.Hence, we had to convert the audio files to tensors.This innvolved some digital signal processing stuff.
+This might seem like a herculean task,but if done right, it could be the defining factor in the working of the neural network.
 </p>

 <p>